Skip to main content

 Cloud database settings

 Database settings affect the performance of the database cluster.
 When you create a database cluster, the values for all settings are set automatically.
-The values are chosen to ensure high cluster performance and vary depending on the cluster configuration and database version.
+The values are selected to ensure high cluster performance and vary depending on the cluster configuration and database version.

 If the automatic values are not suitable for your tasks, for all cloud databases except Redis, you can set your values when creating a cluster or change the settings in an already created cluster.